5 Things To Know If You Get Into a Charlotte Car Accident

 North Carolina is an at-fault state.
 An at-fault state means that the person responsible for the accident must pay for the damages to the other driver, passenger, or property owner for repairs or medical treatment.
 Typically, the insurance company of the at-fault driver delivers the monetary compensation, but our attorneys know that sometimes it is not enough.
 We can help you sure the driver is directly a well and if needed.

-Our Charlotte auto accident attorneys at Brown Moore & Associates, PLLC have helped many Charlotte locals navigate their way through the challenges of a car accident.
+Our Charlotte car accident lawyers at Brown Moore & Associates, PLLC have helped many Charlotte locals navigate their way through the challenges of a car accident.
 Let us guide you through this legal journey.
 You can contact us for a free consultation of your case by clicking here or calling us at 800-948-0577.